Fats 101: Here’s Everything You Need To Know

 - Regulates production of hormones

-What are fatty acids and which ones are healthy?
+What are 3 types of fats fatty acids and which ones are healthy?

 The fats we eat can contain different types of fatty acids, including saturated fatty acids, unsaturated fatty acids, and trans fats.